 There are a few ways to personalize these notifications for a better success rate.

 - Mention the name of the item in the copy, instead of just saying, “You left an item in your cart.”

 - If the item’s supply is limited, say that it might go out of stock soon to create a sense of urgency.

 - Use a feature like Leanplum’s Optimal Time to ensure reminders are delivered when users are most likely to engage.

 Abandoned shopping cart reminders might not generate conversions on their own, but they’re an essential part of any messaging strategy.
 We’ve seen companies boost conversions by 14 percent with these reminders.

 The Universal Way to Lift Mobile In-App Purchases

 Purchases are a culmination of many different factors: product selection, app user experience, price, user demographics, and more.
 But across the board, no matter what type of purchase your app drives toward, there’s a way to leverage mobile messages.

 Messaging might not single-handedly deliver customers to your door, but it does tip the scale in favor of purchase.
 Over time, even a small increase in purchases will lead to a significant amount of revenue.
 It’s never too late to encourage more mobile in-app purchases.
-For more great conversion advice, download our just-released Marketing Trends report, In-App Purchases Now: Insights to Driving Mobile Revenue.
+For more great conversion advice read our article on in-app marketing here.